 - develop awareness of the world as a whole, and to understand and appreciate that God loves all people everywhere.

 A Link to Some Information You May Need

-At this website for the International Committee, you will find links and web addresses for all the National Committees for World Day of Prayer.
-On that site, the national committees are grouped by languages; for example, all the English-speaking countries are listed together, the Spanish-speaking countries are listed together, etc.
+At the website for the WDP International Committee, you will find links and web addresses for all of the National Committees for World Day of Prayer.
+On that site, the National Committees are grouped by languages; for example, all the English-speaking countries are listed together, all the Spanish-speaking countries are listed together, etc.